unicorn-23/GwasWA/README.md

 -   `--bfiledir <path>`: Directory containing the bfiles.
 -   `--atgc`: Retains only ATGC alleles.
--   `--snpmiss <float>`: The default is 0.2.
+-   `--snpmiss <float>`: The default value is 0.2.
 Excludes SNPs with high missingness among subjects.
--   `--indmiss <float>`: The default is 0.2.
+-   `--indmiss <float>`: The default value is 0.2.
 Excludes individuals with a high rate of genotype deletion.
--   `--maf <float>`: The default is 0.05.
-Sets the minimum allele frequency, filters out SNPs with low MAF.
+-   `--maf <float>`: The default value is 0.05.
+Sets the minimum allele frequency, and filters out SNPs with low MAF.
--   `--hwe <str>`: The default is 1e-6.
+-   `--hwe <str>`: The default value is 1e-6.
 Filters out SNPs deviating from Hardy-Weinberg equilibrium in the control group.
--   `--hweall <str>`: The default is 1e-6.
+-   `--hweall <str>`: The default value is 1e-6.
 Filters out all sample deviations from Hardy-Weinberg equilibrium.
 -   `--indep <str>`: Utilized for Linkage Disequilibrium (LD) pruning, specifying the window size, step, and variance inflation factor.
 For instance, `--indep 50 5 2` would mean a window size of 50 SNPs, a step of 5 SNPs, and a variance inflation factor of 2.
 -   `--indepPairwise <str>`: Applied for LD-based SNP pruning using pairwise LD calculation.
 Specifying the window size, step, and paired r2 threshold.
 -   `--indepPairphase <str>`: This parameter is also used for LD-based SNP pruning, but it specifically considers phased haplotype data.
--   `--heterozygosity <float>`: The default is 3.
+-   `--heterozygosity <float>`: The default value is 3.
 Exclude individuals with high or low heterozygosity.
 -   `--checksex`: check gender differences.
 -   `--rmproblemsex`: Deletes individuals with problematic gender assignments.
 -   `--imputesex`: Imputes gender based on genotype information.